Colin Daniel: Port Vale

 Daniel signed a two-year contract with League One club Port Vale in June 2014.
 Daniel said that "as soon as Micky Adams called me I couldn't say no because Port Vale are a big club."
-In October, new boss Rob Page told Daniel he was not a part of his first team plans and suggested he go out on loan, but Daniel remained at Vale Park and on 1 November he came off the bench to score the winning goal away at Colchester United.
-He remained in and around the first team, featuring 30 times throughout the 2014–15 season despite missing February with an ankle injury.
+In October, new boss Rob Page told Daniel he was not a part of his first-team plans and suggested he go out on loan, but Daniel remained at Vale Park and on 1 November he came off the bench to score the winning goal away at Colchester United.
+He remained in and around the first-team, featuring 30 times throughout the 2014–15 season despite missing February with an ankle injury.

-He started the 2015–16 campaign on the bench, but put himself in the frame for a place in the starting line up after coming off the bench to score at Fleetwood Town on 26 September.
-However, by February he was behind Byron Moore, Matty Kennedy and Sam Kelly in the pecking order, and manager Rob Page allowed him to leave the club on loan.
+He started the 2015–16 campaign on the bench.
+He put himself in the frame for a place in the starting lineup after coming off the bench to score at Fleetwood Town on 26 September.
+However, by February he was behind Byron Moore, Matty Kennedy and Sam Kelly in the pecking order, and manager Rob Page allowed him to leave the club on loan after Daniel answered back during a half-time team talk.
 On 23 February, he returned to former club Mansfield on loan until the end of the season after being signed by manager Adam Murray, who was a teammate during Daniel's previous spell at the club.
-He was released by Port Vale upon the expiry of his contract at the end of the season.
+Port Vale released him upon the expiry of his contract at the end of the season.

 Blackpool

 In June 2016, Daniel joined League Two side Blackpool on a one-year contract with the option of a further year.
 Manager Gary Bowyer stated: "He offers pace, energy and creativity out wide and will be a great asset to have in the team."
 He opened his account with the club on his ninth appearance, scoring two goals to help secure a 3–0 win over Yeovil Town at Huish Park on 13 September – this performance earned him a place on the EFL team of the week.
 He ended the 2016–17 season with four goals in 41 games, including an appearance in the play-off final at Wembley Stadium where the "Tangerines" defeated Exeter City 2–1 to win promotion into League One.

-He scored four goals in 44 appearances across the course of the 2017–18 campaign as Blackpool consolidated their third tier status with a 12th-place finish.
+Daniel reverted to playing as a left-back following a series of injuries to full-backs.
+He scored four goals in 44 appearances during the 2017–18 campaign as Blackpool consolidated their third-tier status with a 12th-place finish.
 After Daniel provided a hat-trick of assists in a 5–0 victory over Bradford City on 7 April, Bowyer stated that he believed Daniel could go on to play in the EFL Championship.
-He was offered a new contract by Blackpool but instead opted to move on to a new club.
+Blackpool offered him a new contract but he instead opted to move on to a new club.